$W$-entropy formulas and Langevin deformation of flows on Wasserstein space over Riemannian manifolds: The -entropy formula for the Langevin deformation of flows on Wasserstein space

-In this section we prove Perelman's type $W$-entropy formulas and monotonicity results for the deformed flows on the Wasserstein space over compact Riemannian manifolds or on Eulcidean spaces.
-Our results can be regarded as an interpolation between the $W$-entropy formula for the geodesic flow and the the heat flow on the Wasserstein space over compact Riemannian manifolds.
-We also provide the rigidity models for the $W$-entropy of the deformed flows on the Wasserstein space over complete noncompact Riemannian manifolds.
+In this section we prove Perelman's type $W$-entropy formulas and monotonicity results for the Langevin deformation of flows on the Wasserstein space over compact Riemannian manifolds or on Euclidean spaces.
+Our results can be regarded as an interpolation between Langevin deformation of flowsthe $W$-entropy formula for the geodesic flow and the the heat flow on the Wasserstein space over compact Riemannian manifolds.
+We also provide the rigidity models for the $W$-entropy of the Langevin deformation of flows on the Wasserstein space over complete noncompact Riemannian manifolds.
+Langevin deformation of flows In this section we only consider the case where the potential $V$ is the Boltzmann-Shannon entropy $V(\rho) = \Ent(\rho) = \int_M \rho \log \rho d\mu$. {We will study the case of the R\'enyi entropy $V(\rho)={1\over m-1}\int_M \rho^{m} d\mu$ with $m\neq 1$ in future}.